A Kirkus Reviews best book of 2020

 —First Flight Around the World is a finalist for the YALSA Excellence in Nonfiction Award

-I’m a public historian and hands-on learner who pursues the past with passion and believes that to understand history is to understand ourselves.
-I write and speak about people, places, and events that fascinate me and that provide a window into who we are as a nation.
-I invite you to join me on my adventures, hoping my enthusiasm for the past is contagious.
+Tim’s a public historian and hands-on learner who pursues the past with passion and believes that to understand history is to understand ourselves.
+He writes and speaks about fascinating people, places, and events that provide a window into who America is as a nation.
+He invites you to join him on his adventures; his enthusiasm for the past is contagious.

 his history adventures…